 I am using striped bass in the pictures, but any large, bony fish works.
 (See below for options)

-To remove the fish collar, remove the gills and gut the fish as normal.
+To remove fish collars, remove the gills and gut the fish as normal.
 Now make your fillets, but be sure to cut straight across (perpendicular to the spine) from about 1/2 to 1 inch behind the pectoral (side) fin.
 What that does is a) give you a nice, triangular fillet that avoids the weird pointy bit you get from behind the back of the fish’s head, and b) leaves more meat for the collar.

 To get the collar, take your knife and slice just over the backbone toward where the gills used to be to cut through any pin bones.
 Good kitchen shears work well for this, too.
 Now cut straight down behind the fish’s head where bone meets meat (cut through the meat) until you get to the middle of the fish.
 That should free the collar for the most part, although you might need to snip here and there where things are sticking.